cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='bind-service'></a> bind-service ####

 Bind a service to an application.
-Binding a service to your application adds credentials for the service instance to the `VCAP_SERVICES` environment variable.
+Some service types are bindable, some are not.
+If a service supports binding, binding it to an application adds credentials for the service instance to the `VCAP_SERVICES` environment variable.
 You may need to restart the application for the binding to take effect.

 Note that you can bind a service to an application at the time you create the service, as described in [create-service](#create-service).

 <div class="command-doc">
   <pre class="terminal">$ cf bind-service [instance name] [application name]</pre>